invisible-college/statebus/readme.md

 ```
 Anything starting with _dom._ that has UPPERCASE characters will define
 a new react component.
 The body defines the react component's
 render function.
-This syntax strips away the cruft in programming
+This syntax strips away some cruft in programming
 with react.

 ### Fetch